andrejewski/codo/README.md

 ### Various code mods

-Lastly we have various code mods you can use to manipulate TODOs.
+There are code mods you can use to manipulate TODOs.
 Some cool ones:

 ```sh
 # Assign all TODOs which lack an issue with issue #123